-23 Nov Afrikaburn: Your Questions Answered About The South African Burning Man
+23 Nov Afrikaburn: Questions Answered About Epic South African Burning Man

 Surely you have heard of the original Burning Man, but have you heard of its African sister event, Afrikaburn?
 It’s a smaller burn at a more remote location adhering to the same principles of Burning Man.

-Only instead of the Black Rock Desert of Nevada, it’s set out in the semi-arid planes that border Tankwa Karoo National Park of South Africa for a week of radical self-expression.
+Only instead of the Black Rock Desert of Nevada, it’s set out in the semi-arid planes that border Tankwa Karoo National Park of South Africa.
+What for?
+A week of radical self-expression.

 We speak with Travis Lyle, Head of Communications of Afrikaburn about some of the obvious questions we had about this unique event.

 Afrikaburn is not a music festival.
 Rather, it’s a collective of people that work hard to come together to camp, dance and create.
 Travis explains further: